janboddez/share-on-pixelfed/readme.txt

 Supports a number of filter hooks for developers, and is fully compatible with WordPress's new block editor.

-More details can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-pixelfed).
+More details can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-pixelfed).

 == Installation ==
 Alternatively, upload this plugin's ZIP file via the "Upload Plugin" button.

 After activation, head over to *Settings > Share on Pixelfed* to authorize WordPress to post to your Pixelfed account.

-More detailed instructions can be found on [this plugin's GitHub page](https://github.com/janboddez/share-on-pixelfed).
+More detailed instructions can be found on [this plugin's web page](https://jan.boddez.net/wordpress/share-on-pixelfed).

 == Changelog ==
 = 0.9.0 =